-\paragraph{Parameter-constrained LoRA variants} As mentioned above, many recent works try to propose LoRA variants that further constrain its trainable parameters while performing competitive to the conventional LoRA.
-AdaLoRA~\cite{adalora} investigates a dynamic rank adjustment for different modules' low-rank matrices as opposed to uniform parameter allocation in LoRA.
-Tied-LoRA~\cite{renduchintala2023tied} tries to enhance the parameter efficiency by having LoRA matrices tied across all layers of the transformer model.
-Perhaps the most similar work to ours is VeRA~\cite{kopiczko2023vera} which shares randomly initialized frozen LoRA matrices across layers, and introduces trainable scaling vectors.
-Unlike VeRA, our low-rank matrices are initialized using the SVD of the model's pretrained weight, and we demonstrate its advatange over random initialization in~\Cref{svd_ablation}.
-Moreover, unlike VeRA, the number of trainable parameters in LoRA-XS is not dependent on the model's hidden dimensions which enables us to significantly decrease its trainable parameters, especially for large-scale models.
+\paragraph{Parameter-constrained LoRA variants} Several recent works propose variants of LoRA that reduce the number of trainable parameters while maintaining competitive performance.
+AdaLoRA~\citep{adalora} investigates a dynamic rank adjustment for different modules' low-rank matrices as opposed to uniform parameter allocation in LoRA.
+Tied-LoRA~\citep{renduchintala2023tied} improves the parameter efficiency by tying LoRA matrices across all layers of the transformer model.
+VeRA~\citep{kopiczko2023vera}, which is closely related to our work, shares randomly initialized frozen LoRA matrices across layers and adds trainable scaling vectors.
+However, unlike VeRA, LoRA-XS initializes its low-rank matrices using the SVD of the pre-trained model weights, providing both theoretical justification (see~\Cref{theory}) and strong empirical performance (see~\Cref{sec:mainablation}).
+Additionally, LoRA-XS’s number of trainable parameters is independent of the model's hidden dimensions, allowing for a significant reduction in parameters, particularly in large-scale models.